-Yes, if you have clearly identified a problem that you would like to resolve in a structured way and feel motivated to do so.
-Also, if you prefer not to spend too much time talking about your past, and you feel that your current situation is not a permanent fixed way of being in the world, then Cognitive Behavioural Therapy is suitable for you.
+Yes, if you have clearly identified a problem that you would like to resolve in a structured way and feel inclined to do so.
+If you prefer not to spend too much time talking about your past, and you feel that your current situation is one that affects your day to day life, then Cognitive Behavioural Therapy is suitable for you.
 CBT is mostly used for dealing with:

 - various types of anxiety

 - panic attacks

 - low self esteem

 - pain & health conditions (IBS & CFS)

 How does it work?
 CBT interventions follow a clear treatment protocol related to a specific disorder.
 This means that the therapist will tailor interventions proven to be effective to your case and individual needs.
 Treatment usually involves identifying the problem and its causes, removing maintaining factors, identifying your strengths and building coping strategies.
 With your permission, the therapist will occasionally challenge your thinking patterns and demonstrate how these can impact on how you feel and act.
 During the treatment, you will learn ways to examine your perceptions and your most common thinking biases, and to develop beneficial behavioural habits.

 CBT is recommended by the NHS Research on CBT efficacy has demonstrated that it is an extremely effective treatment in most cases.
 However, CBT is also widely recommended by the NHS because it is a short-term, cost-effective response to personal difficulties — assuming that the person is motivated to engage in the therapy, feels comfortable with fast-paced sharing and is not struggling with any long-term and complex issues.
 Some people feel discouraged and experience loss of self-esteem as a result of their inability to deal with their problem quickly.
 These feelings are extremely valuable, since they merely signal that a different approach is needed.